LeoMcA/mdn-interactive-examples-migration/compare-interactive-examples/README.md

 - Run `npm run emit_diffs compare-results.json`

-This will output a JSON file containing differences worth looking at: `compare-differences.json`.
+This will output a JSON file containing differences worth looking at: `compare-diffs.json`.

+This file will probably contain some false positives: to fetch the console output for the slugs within it again:

+- Run `npm run fetch_results_from_diff`

+This will output another results file at `compare-results-from-diff.json`.
+We can then diff this raw file again:

+- Run `npm run emit_diffs compare-results-from-diff.json`

+The new diff will be in `compare-diffs.json`.
+This process can be repeated as many times as necessary, until there's a small enough number of false positives to manually check.